-How many parents truly get a break from the day-to-day tasks and stressors of life?
-Not the majority i’m assuming!
-With so much to do in so little time, the biggest task of parenthood is having to be flexible: some parents are CEOs, single parents, parents to kids with special needs or illness, students, moms to multiple children/twins/triplets!
-To put it bluntly, moms have amazing superpowers.
-That being said, some parents also come with a traumatic history, or at the very least struggle with depression or anxiety, making it hard to be flexible between these roles and then completely zapped of energy by the end (or throughout) the day.
+How many parents truly get a break from the day-to-day tasks and stressors of raising kids?
+Not the majority!
+With so much to do in so little time, the biggest task of parenthood is having to be flexible, present and emotionally resourced.
+To put it bluntly, parents have to have amazing superpowers.
+Here's some tips how to bring parenting to the next level.

-The good news is there are many ways that someone can heal from trauma, re-regulating their nervous system and reviving themselves as a newly flexible mom.
-One of the best medicines for re-regulating the nervous system is the use of neurofeedback.
+The good news is there are many ways you can manage ones everyday stressors and revive yourself as a newly flexible and calmer mom.
+One of the best ways of reducing ones stress levels is the use of NeurOptimal neurofeedback*.

 From one minute to the next, we aren’t certain that our child will be crying or tantruming, to easefully playing by themselves or wanting you to play with them or feed them for the umpteenth time today.
 In a nutshell, we don’t have control over them or their changing needs!
 At times, motherhood can feel like a comedy of errors; I remember walking through Central Park last year with my 6 month old to meet my friend and having to change my screaming daughter about 3 times before we reached the other side.
 When our traumatized self meets those experiences, we can become rigid and frozen, react by yelling or perhaps burst into tears with overwhelm.